Stratadox/CardGame/README.md

 Players get a basic income of mana each turn, which is complemented by their mana pools.

+The player draws a card from their deck, unless their hand is already full.
+If this was the last card in their deck, they lose the match.

 If there are any attacking units from the opponents last turn, the player gets to decide which of those to block.
 Attackers can be defended against by multiple defenders at a time.